 Let me guess, you’ve been on cloud nine for the past few days.
 You finally made the big decision that yes, your family is going to Disneyland.
 Cue the confetti gun!
-All you’ve been able to think about is how good those churros will taste, the tears that will surely be in your eyes during the fireworks and all the new memories your family will make.
-And then, all of a sudden, you think of the one question that brings you hurtling down from your dreamy celebration; “How much should I budget for Disneyland?”
+All you’ve been able to think about is how good those churros will taste, the tears of joy that will surely be in your eyes during the fireworks and all the new memories your family will make.
+And then, all of a sudden, you think of the one question that brings you hurtling down from your dreamy celebration: “How much should I budget for Disneyland?”

 This may seem like the scariest question of all, since there’s no definite answer and it can change so much based on each person asking.
 But it doesn’t have to be a scary question!
 In fact, we’ve gone ahead and compiled a list of everything you need to consider when budgeting for your Disneyland trip.
 By looking at each category and customizing it to fit your family and trip needs, you’ll have a better idea of how much to budget for Disneyland in no time.

 So, get back on cloud nine – if you’re having trouble, just think about Disneyland churros – and let’s start planning how much you should budget for Disneyland.